Two women in blue and red blazers sit and smile in front of a backdrop featuring the Golden Gate Bridge on a clear day.

 The imprimatur of San Francisco’s 39-year congresswoman may well turn the tides.

-“It’s a real shot in the arm for Connie’s campaign and it comes at a very crucial time,” said Jim Stearns, a progressive political consultant.
+“It’s a real shot in the arm for Connie’s campaign, and it comes at a very crucial time,” said Jim Stearns, a progressive political consultant.
 Of the 470,621 ballots that have been mailed out in the congressional district, just 22,663 have been returned — a little less than 5 percent.

-Many are still weighing their choice and the timing, Stearns said, is perfect.
+Many are still weighing their choice, and the timing, Stearns said, is perfect.
 “If you endorsed six months ago, it’s old news.
 But you endorse now, it’s big news.”

 “It is going to carry more weight than any other endorsement that [Pelosi] can ever make,” added another longtime political strategist.

-Chan’s campaign said it was ready to make use of the endorsement: Spokesperson Julie Edwards said she will make sure every voter they speak to knows Chan is Pelosi’s pick.
-“Our campaign has been feeling the momentum for the last few weeks,” said Edwards, who has been busy fielding media inquiries.
+Chan’s campaign said it is ready to make use of the endorsement: Spokesperson Julie Edwards said she will make sure every voter they speak to knows Chan is Pelosi’s pick.

-“We wanna make sure every person voting in San Francisco knows Connie is the choice of teachers, nurses, firefighters, working families, and — of course Nancy Pelosi,” she said.
 Anand Singh, who is the treasurer of a labor-backed pro-Chan political action committee, said the group will “work overtime everyday between now and the election to make sure we get every last bit we can get out of this.”

 Pelosi was unlikely to put her thumb on the scale for either of the other two top contenders.

-Her distaste with Chakrabarti is well-known: The two sparred when Chakrabarti was chief of staff to Rep. Alexandria Ocasio-Cortez — he took aim at her online, saying Pelosi was being “outmaneuvered” by Republicans.
-He reportedly helped push the nascent New York congresswoman towards a confrontational stance against her colleagues, including Pelosi.
+Her distaste for Chakrabarti is well-known: The two sparred when Chakrabarti was chief of staff to Rep. Alexandria Ocasio-Cortez; he took aim at her online, saying Pelosi was being “outmaneuvered” by Republicans.

 Chakrabarti then left Ocasio-Cortez’s office a week after a sit-down between his boss and the then-speaker.